Snickser/moodle-paygw_bank/README.md

 - Allow user add files.
 The user can (or must, depending of the instructions), upload files that proves the payment.
 - Surcharge.
 The surcharge is an additional percentage charged to users who choose to pay using this payment gateway.
 - Send confirmation email.
 An email is sent to user if the payment is approved.
-- Send denied email An email is sent to user if the payment is denied.
+- Send denied email an email is sent to user if the payment is denied.

 The mail texts are in the language strings of the plugin.